-This is an independent product review, not a recommendation to buy or sell an annuity.
-Allianz has not endorsed this review in any way nor do we receive any compensation for this review.
+Before we get into the gritty details, here are some legal disclosures…This is an independent product review, not a recommendation to buy or sell an annuity.
+Allianz Life Insurance Company of North America has not endorsed this review in any way nor do we receive any compensation for this review.
 This review is meant to be an independent review at the request of readers so they could see our perspective when breaking down the positives and negatives of this particular model annuity.
 Before purchasing any investment product be sure to do your own due diligence and consult a properly licensed professional should you have specific questions as they relate to your individual circumstances.
 All names, marks, and materials used for this review are the property of their respective owners.

 How Allianz Life Insurance Company of North America Describes the 222 AnnuityPer the 222 brochure, here are some key points as to how it’s marketed and sold:

 - Valuable guarantees and death benefit protection

-- Income tax deferral
+- Income tax deferral / tax-deferred growth

-- Several income options, including an option for guaranteed lifetime income
+- Several income options, including an option for guaranteed lifetime income / lifetime income withdrawals

-- Flexible interest crediting options
+- Flexible interest crediting options and death benefit

 - The guaranteed income for life via the Protected Income Value (PIV)